hsuonsivu/hsupublic/3d-models/README.md

 I usually try to avoid needing supports by making angles less than 50 degrees or overhangs small enough, so unless otherwise stated, you can print without supports,if the object is rotated correctly in the slicer.

+In case a Makefile is provided, I use Openscad on a mac.
+The Makefiles should be generic, so those should work on other unixy operating systems.

 ### canon-tripod-1-top.scad